System Design Space

 What happened after the film

-After the events shown in the film, the approach was strengthened in AlphaGo Zero and AlphaZero, then evolved into new domains including AlphaFold.
-This shows how a research breakthrough can become a long engineering trajectory.
+After the events shown in the film, the approach was extended in AlphaGo Zero and AlphaZero, then evolved into new domains including AlphaFold.
+It shows how a research breakthrough can become not a one-off triumph, but a long engineering trajectory.

 References and materials